jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Once upon a time there were three little sisters,’ the Dormouse began in a great hurry, ‘and their names were Elsie, Lacie and Tillie; and they lived at the bottom of a well – ’
-‘What did they live on?’ said Alice, who always took a great interest in questions of eating and drinking.
+‘What did they live on?’ said Alice, who always took a great interest in ques- tions of eating and drinking.
 ‘They lived on treacle,’ said the Dormouse, after thinking a minute or two.
 ‘They couldn’t have done that, you know,’ Alice gently remarked, ‘they’d have been ill.’